CEED/libCEED/examples/navier-stokes/index.rst

 - **SUPG** (streamline-upwind/Petrov-Galerkin)

-    In this method, the weighted residual of the original system of equations :math:numref:`eq-vector-ns` is added to the Galerkin formulation :math:numref:`eq-weak-vector-ns`.
+    In this method, the weighted residual of the strong form :math:numref:`eq-vector-ns` is added to the Galerkin formulation :math:numref:`eq-weak-vector-ns`.
 The weak form for this method is given as